-Students will be introduced to MATLAB as a problem-solving environment and the use of computer programming to solve mathematical problems.
-Students will develop confidence and expertise in a tool which can be used in the later years of the mathematics course.
+Students will be introduced to the Python programming language, with a heavy emphasis on the use of programming to investigate and solve mathematical problems, both pure and applied.
+Students will develop confidence and expertise in a tool which can be used in the later years of the mathematics course and in their subsequent careers.

-Using the MATLAB command line and working with ".m" files;
+Using Python on the command line and working with ".py" files;